 If you plan to tote the iP100 around, however, the same reviewer recommends purchasing a case to protect the printer.
 Other owners report at Amazon.com that the paper feed jams regularly; for some the problem began immediately, while for others it occurred after a year.
 Another says the printer continues to work well after 15 months of use, but he had trouble connecting via Bluetooth when he switched to Mac.

-Review Credibility: Very Good The Canon Pixma iP100 gets a "very good" rating after testing faster than usual for a portable.
-It also performs better on cartridge life than its predecessor, the iP90, but still not as good as the HP H470.
+The Canon Pixma iP100 gets an "excellent" rating after testing faster than usual for a portable.
+It also performs better on cartridge life than its predecessor.

 Review: Canon Pixma iP100 Photo Printer, M. David Stone, July 1, 2008

-Review Credibility: Very Good CNET's coverage of printers isn't encyclopedic, but testing is first rate.
-The Canon Pixma iP100 gets an Editors' Choice award and 4 out of 5 stars, while 15 owner reviews combine to give it 3.5 stars out of 5.
-Most say the iP100's high resolution and portability justify its relatively high price.
+CNET's coverage of printers isn't encyclopedic, but testing is first rate.
+The Canon Pixma iP100 gets a 2008 Editors' Choice award and 4 out of 5 stars.
+Justin Yu says the iP100's high resolution, speed and portability justify its relatively high price.

 Review: Canon Pixma iP100, Justin Yu, April 22, 2008

-Review Credibility: Very Good This isn't the best place to find comparisons between models, but testing is thorough.
-Williams says the iP100's prints, while very good even on photos, are twice as expensive for black-and-whites as on the now-discontinued Canon Pixma iP2600.
+This isn't the best place to find comparisons between models, but testing is thorough.
+Simon Williams says the iP100's prints, while very good even on photos, are twice as expensive for black-and-whites as on the now-discontinued Canon Pixma iP2600.

 Review: Canon Pixma iP100 Portable Printer Review, Simon Williams, Feb.
 5, 2011